Disappearing World (TV series): Series title

-The title of the series invokes salvage ethnography, and indeed some of the early episodes treat small societies on the cusp of great changes.
+The title of the series invokes salvage ethnography, and indeed, some of the early episodes treat small societies on the cusp of great changes.
 However, later the series tried to escape the constraints of the title and already in the 1970s produced several episodes about urban, complex societies.
 In 1980, Peter Loizos characterized the series title as "something of an albatross"; some filmmakers had suggested alternatives they saw as less problematic, but Granada declined to change it.
 David Wason, the series producer in the 1990s, observed, "We recognise that the series title can be misleading.
 Our films more often reflect a changing world than a disappearing one."

 Filming of episodes

 Each episode was filmed on 16 mm film, on location, usually over the course of about four weeks.
-They were then edited in the Granada studios in Manchester, usually allowing three months, for the process.
+They were then edited back at Granada, usually allowing three months for the process.
 Each episode was made in consultation with an anthropologist, working with the producer from the episode's conception, and building off of their personal relationships with the featured community.

 In the United States, some of the episodes were re-edited as part of the PBS series "NOVA" (1974), and Odyssey (1980-1981), indeed, they made up a quarter of the first season.
 Later, episodes from the original Disappearing World ran but received little publicity.